🎯 Voice AI Consulting

 Diarization Error Rate

 Also, there is a flow of SaaS startups in speech recognition.
-Speechmatics, AssemblyAI, DeepGram, and Rev are to name a few.
+Speechmatics, AssemblyAI, Deepgram, and Rev are to name a few.
 They might have better technology, or you might be able to negotiate a better deal.